sparvu/kb/README.md

 # Knowledge Base

-Kronometrix Knowledge-Base is a a semantic representation of real-world objects from different industries, used by Kronometrix Distributed Data Fabric.
+Object Knowledge-Base is a a semantic representation of real-world objects from different industries, easy to be used on third parties software.
+For example this set of objects is used by default within Kronometrix Distributed Data Fabric.

 * [Design](docs/design.md)
 * [Data mapping](docs/mapping.md)